MARTIMM/gnome-gtk3/Design-docs/Design.md

 # Codes used in source modules to mark what is tested or not

 The codes will show what is tested or not in the source code.
 The developer can than see what is tested and what is not.
 The code always start with `#T` followed with a letter for each type or action; `L` module load, `M` method, `S` signal, `P` for properties, `E` for enums and `T` for structures.
-Then a colon ':' with '+' or '-' to show it is tested or not.
+Then a colon ':' with a digit to show it is tested or not; 0 not tested, 1 tested in test script, 2 tested elsewhere, 4 used elsewhere (binary, so combinations are possible.
+2 and 4 is not easy to find out).
 Then another colon followed with the name of the module, method, signal or type.
-E.g. `#TL:+:Gnome::Gtk3::Widget` or `#TM:-:gtk_widget_get_path`.
+E.g. `#TL:1:Gnome::Gtk3::Widget` or `#TM:0:gtk_widget_get_path`.
+When 2 and 4 are set, or combinations thereof, another column might follow to show the source.
+There might be more than one.
+E.g. `TM:3:gtk_color_chooser_add_palette:ColorChooserWidget`.

 Absence of codes means that a particular item is not tested.